Neferuptah: Biography

-Neferuptah is one of the first royal women whose name was written inside a cartouche.
+Neferuptah was one of the first royal women whose name was written inside a cartouche.
 Although she never had the title 'king's wife', she must have had a special status; it is possible she was regarded as a future ruler.

-Her titles included member of the elite, great of favour, great of praise and beloved king's daughter of his body.
+Her titles included member of the elite, great of favour, great of praise, and beloved king's daughter of his body.